PaulFrankling/PaulFrankling-online-cv/README.md

 ## Features to implement in the future:

 * I want to apply a portfolio section to my website to display future projects.
-I have stated this in my **Profile Section**
+I have stated this in my **Profile Section**:
-> This Online CV is the first project I have produced.
-Whilst studying, I will be establishing a portfolio section to present all my created projects.
+> "Whilst studying for a Diploma, I will be establishing a portfolio section to present all my created projects."
+* I want to apply a modal to my contact-form that will give the viewer a submission confirmation message when they have completed and submitted the form.

 ## Technologies used: